JC Higgins – Before Restoration

-Bicycle repair may seem fairly intimidating if you’ve never really handled tools before, but Chris Sidwell’s Bicycle Repair Manu will show you how easy it all is.
+Bicycle repair may seem fairly intimidating if you’ve never really handled tools before, but Chris Sidwell’s Bicycle Repair Manual will show you how easy it all is.

 The highlights of this bicycle repair manual include a detailed discussion of the specific maintenance needs of different types of bicycles and an informative analysis of different bike tools.
 It’ll help you get your fundamental skills right!

 Last Word About Classic American Bicycle Restoration

 My obsession with bicycles is not limited only to collecting antique bicycles.
 I never miss an opportunity to keep my eyes peeled for that one old bike that would surely make my heart jump in excitement.

 Most of my and my family’s old bikes are still hanging out on our garage wall, unprotected from the rain and the sun.
 I still wish that one day I will find the time to fix them, and to bring back their youth.

 Books About Bicycle Restoration

 More information about bicycle restoration can be found on several informative books.
-Take a look at these selected books from Amazon
+Take a look:

 - Take a look at this nice little website about the early cycling, made by the university of Indiana.